ziphra/long_reads/README.md

 Despite rapid advances in nanopore technologies, long reads still end with a higher base‐level error rate (~15%)in comparison to short read assembly, mainly due to signal noise during translocation.
 Thus, long-read accuracy remains challenging.

-To overcome accuracy issues, error-correction must be applied before downstream analysis in order to improve quality results.
+To overcome accuracy issues, error-correction can be applied before downstream analysis in order to improve quality results.

 However, it is important that error-correction is not done at the expense of read depth and N50.
 Some tools may discard or trim reads during the process, negatively impacting downstream analysis.